Blackhawk (DC Comics): Post-Crisis

 After the Crisis on Infinite Earths, Blackhawk is once again Polish by birth and now given a definitive name, Janos Prohaska.
 Having joined the Polish Air Force at a young age, he had already become a national hero by 1936 alongside his trusted friends Stanislaus Drozdowski and Kazimierc "Zeg" Zegota-Januszajtis.
 Prior to the outbreak of World War II, the trio travel across Europe, providing freelance service and even fighting for a time in the Spanish Civil War as members of the Communist party.

 At one point finding himself in America in hopes of gathering funds to build a European resistance group, Prohaska is framed for a series of murders.
-With the help of the Sandman, he's ultimately exonerated, but a report soon surfaces that he has been shot down and killed by Nazis somewhere in the Mediterranean.
+With the help of the Sandman, he is ultimately exonerated, but a report soon surfaces that he has been shot down and killed by Nazis somewhere in the Mediterranean.

 When the forces of Nazi Germany invade Poland in 1939, Prohaska returns home to help defend his homeland.
-He's unable to save his younger siblings, Józek and Staszka, and soon forced to flee to Britain with Stanislaus and Zeg.
-It's there he meets the others who will form the foundation of the Blackhawk Squadron.
+He is unable to save his younger siblings, Józek and Staszka, and soon forced to flee to Britain with Stanislaus and Zeg.
+There, he meets the others who will form the foundation of the Blackhawk Squadron.

 In the midst of the war, Prohaska finds himself under suspicion by the U.S. government for his Communist ties.
 Around this same time, the Blackhawks are joined by Captain Natalie Reed (born Natalie Gurdin), a brilliant Russian-American flight engineer who redesigns the Blackhawks' aircraft and is dubbed Lady Blackhawk by the U.S. press.
-It's with her help that Prohaska is able to stop Nazi agent and onetime Hollywood actor Death Mayhew from detonating an atomic bomb in New York City.
+With her help, Prohaska stops Nazi agent and onetime Hollywood actor Death Mayhew from detonating an atomic bomb in New York City.
 The victory restores Blackhawk's reputation.